Hedge Accounting

 Hedge Accounting requires a risk management strategy in which relevant risks are identified and countermeasures are defined.
 The hedged risks must meet defined criteria.

-With fair value hedge, cash flow hedge and net investment hedge, there are three types available, which differ in how the performance of real and hedged transactions is recognized in the income statement.
+With fair value hedge, cash flow hedge and hedge of a net investment in aforeign operation, there are three types available, which differ how value developments of hedging and hedged transactions are recognized in the income statement.

 Documentation